2024–25 Stockport County F.C. season

-The 2024–25 season is the 143rd season in the history of Stockport County Football Club and their first season back in League One since the 2009–10 season following their promotion from League Two in the previous season.
-In addition to the domestic league, the club would also participate in the FA Cup, the EFL Cup, and the EFL Trophy.
+The 2024–25 season was the 143rd season in the history of Stockport County Football Club and their first season back in League One since the 2009–10 season following their promotion from League Two in the previous season.
+In addition to the domestic league, the club also participated in the FA Cup, the EFL Cup, and the EFL Trophy.